 The B-Sides // 2014

-What we have here is a compilation of covers and acoustic versions of Gaslight songs, released by former label SideOneDummy after the band moved to Mercury.
-Some of the acoustic takes are good, but most of the covers are forgettable with the exception of “Songs for Teenagers” by Fake Problems.
-The high point is easily “She Loves You,” the album’s only original song.
+Here is a compilation of covers and acoustic versions of Gaslight Anthem songs, released by their former label SideOneDummy after the group moved to Mercury.
+The acoustic tracks are decent, but most of the covers are forgettable.
+The main exception is “Songs for Teenagers” by Fake Problems, which rivals the original.
+The best song is easily the album’s only original song, “She Loves You”.

 Get Hurt // 2014

-Created after Brian Fallon’s divorce with his wife, Get Hurt showcases a songwriter mourning a failed, decade-long relationship.
-The result is a lower-tempo, darker album.
-The only song I feel mixed about is the album’s opener, “Stay Vicious,” but everything after is excellent.
-“Rollin’ and Tumblin'” and “Helker Skeleton” are loud and brash, while “Dark Places” and the title track are the opposite but no less excellent.
+The result of Brian Fallon’s divorce from his wife, Get Hurt showcases a talented songwriter mourning a failed, decade-long relationship.
+The only song that I have mixed feelings about is the opening track “Stay Vicious” but everything after is excellent.
+“Rollin’ and Tumblin'” and “Helter Skeleton” are loud and brash, not unlike the band’s earlier material, while “Dark Places” and the title track are the opposite but no less excellent.
 The stripped-down “Break Your Heart” is another standout.
+There’s plenty of pain through this lower-tempo, darker album, and it’s possibly for that reason that I believe Get Hurt is so outstanding.

 Elsie // 2011

-Filled with mid-tempo songs thick with atmospheric production, Elsie is a departure from anything that The Gaslight Anthem released before.
-That’s probably why Fallon and Ian Perkins released the album as The Horrible Crowes.
-Fallon goes from a lower, somewhat softer tone in “I Witnessed a Crime” to higher and harsher (and difficult to replicate live) in “Go Tell Everyone.”
+It could be argued that this is the direction that The Gaslight Anthem was heading towards with American Slang.
+Filled with mid-tempo songs thick with atmospheric production, Elsie is a departure from anything that Brian Fallon released before, which might explain why he and Ian Perkins released the album as The Horrible Crowes.
+Of note is how Fallon goes from a lower, somewhat softer tone in, for instance, “I Witnessed a Crime” to higher and harsher (and difficult to replicate live) in “Go Tell Everyone”.

 Live At The Troubadour // 2013